 922 W. 23rd Street

 Frank Kimball was responsible for building the historic National City Depot, a terminal for the Santa Fe Railroad.
 Kimball worked hard for 10 years, in hopes of persuading the railroad company to extend their lines to the county, knowing that a shipping link connecting the western coast to the rest of the country would be a tremendous financial value.
-The station featured a ticket office and freight section, and located upstairs were the offices for Santa Fe's West Coast Operations.
+The station featured a ticket office and freight section, offices for Santa Fe's West Coast Operations upstairs.

 840 West 24th Street

 The railcar plaza played an instrumental role in National City.
 It was the first commuter-type train in the area, made for passengers.
 It ran from National City to San Diego, out to the dam, down to Chula Vista, and over the Silver Strand to Hotel del Coronado.
 It was owned by the San Diego Land & Town Company, a real estate branch of the Santa Fe Railroad.
 Their purpose was to develop property given to the Santa Fe Railroad from the Kimball family.

 Learn about National City's history of farming, transportation, composting and more at this family-run farm, established in the 1900s.
 Visitors are encouraged to take part in preserving the property by helping to farm the land and take care of its many animals.